A week free of interruptions

 Last week I left home and went to Cannizaro House in Wimbledon to a place recommended by my taxi driver.
 It’s an utterly wonderful 18th Century house with grounds open to the public and I could see children of two or three with their mothers tottering around on their way to the park.
 This was to give me a week free of interruptions in order to finish the international dollar edition of Money Stuff.
 I had a good rest into the bargain.

-I also took a book by the mother of a friend I went to school with, Vera Brittain’s Testament of Youth.
+I also took a book by the mother of my school friend, politician Shirley Williams, Testament of Youth, by Vera Brittain.

 I had a long email from a Jewish friend in Australia about the situation in Gaza.
 We had a long email correspondence and I thought afterwards that both sides have grievances but it’s about time it was defined as a modern, not a medieval matter.
 Killing doesn’t get you very far but destroys too many young men and families.